criticalstack/swoll/README.md

 ### Local, without Kubernetes resolution

-In this example we display how to utilize the `swoll` Golang API to initiate a local trace of the `execve` call without Kubernetes locally.
-This assumes you have compiled the bpf object and it is located in `internal/bpf/probe.o`.
+In this example, we display how to utilize the `swoll` Golang API to initiate a local trace of the `execve` call without Kubernetes locally.

 ```go
 package main